-In commencing our review for the year, we have as previously had regard to the materiality of transactions and their susceptibility to potential misrecording or misrepresentation in the year-end Statement of Accounts / AGAR.
+In undertaking our review, we have again had regard to the materiality of transactions and their susceptibility to potential misrecording or misrepresentation in the year-end Statement of Accounts / AGAR.
 Our programme of cover is designed to afford appropriate assurance that the Council's financial systems remain robust and operate in a manner to ensure effective probity of transactions and to afford a reasonable probability of identifying any material errors or possible abuse of the Council's own and the national statutory regulatory framework.
 The programme is also designed to facilitate our completion of the 'Internal Audit Certificate' in the Council's AGAR, which requires independent assurance over a number of internal control objectives.